- Implement one line of code to run Optimizely on your site

-Paste the snippet as high as possible in the <head> tag of any page you’d like to test or track a goal.
+Paste the snippet as high as possible in the <head> tag of any page where you’d like to test or track a goal.
 For simplicity's sake, you should add the snippet sitewide.

 Check out our article on implementing the Optimizely snippet for a full walkthrough.
 Or take a look at this short video to get rolling quickly: